Serena Williams: 2018: Return to tennis, Wimbledon, and controversies

-Following the US Open final match, the Melbourne newspaper the Herald Sun published a cartoon by Mark Knight depicting Williams throwing a tantrum while the umpire asks her opponent to "just let her win".
+Following the US Open final match, the Melbourne newspaper the Herald Sun published a cartoon by Mark Knight depicting Williams throwing a tantrum while the umpire asks her opponent, "Can you just let her win?"
 The cartoon was widely criticized as racist and sexist, including by Williams's husband, Alexis Ohanian, and author J. K. Rowling.
 Complaints centered on the portrayal of Williams as an angry black woman with exaggeratedly large lips and a broad, flat nose; the depiction of Williams in an ape-like pose; and the rendering of Osaka with blonde hair (only some of her hair was colored blonde during the tournament).
-Knight defended his work, claiming his satire was never about race or gender, but rather about shining a spotlight on bad behavior by sports superstars.

 2019: Return to the top 10

-Williams started her 2019 season at the Australian Open, her first appearance at the tournament since winning it in 2017.
-Seeded 16th, she defeated Tatjana Maria, Eugenie Bouchard, and Dayana Yastremska in the first three rounds, then bested top seed and world No.1 Halep in the fourth.
+Williams started her 2019 season at the Australian Open.
+In the fourth round, she bested top seed and world No.1 Halep.
 In the quarterfinals, she met Karolína Plíšková, who won the match after Williams twisted her ankle.
-This was Williams's earliest defeat at the Australian Open since her fourth-round loss in 2014.
-Despite the loss, her ranking climbed to No.11.
-Williams prevailed over Azarenka in the second round of the Indian Wells Masters, but a viral illness caused her to retire.
-She then experienced a recurrence of a long-term knee injury, which caused her to pull out of upcoming Miami and Rome events.
-She could not train properly until after the French Open, where she lost in the third round.
-Williams then reached the final at Wimbledon, making 2019 the 13th consecutive year in which she played in a Grand Slam final.
+Despite the loss, Williams's ranking climbed to No.11.
+She prevailed over Azarenka in the second round of the Indian Wells Masters, but a viral illness caused her to retire.
+She then experienced the recurrence of a long-term knee injury, which caused her to pull out of upcoming Miami and Rome events.
+Williams reached the final at Wimbledon, making 2019 the 13th consecutive year in which she played in a Grand Slam final.
 She became the oldest Grand Slam finalist in the Open Era.
 Williams lost the final to Halep in two straight sets.

-At the Canadian Open, Williams defeated Osaka in the quarterfinals and Marie Bouzkova in the semifinals, then faced Bianca Andreescu in the final.
-However, Williams was forced to withdraw early in the match after experiencing back spasms.
+At the Canadian Open, Williams faced Bianca Andreescu in the final.
+However, she was forced to withdraw early in the match after experiencing back spasms.
 Her back problems continued at the Cincinnati Open, where she withdrew before her first-round match.
 Williams was seeded eighth at the US Open, where she bested Sharapova in the first round.
 In the quarterfinals she defeated Wang Qiang, and in the semifinals she triumphed over Svitolina.
 Williams then proceeded to the final against Andreescu, who won the title in straight sets.
 Williams finished the year ranked No.10.